 Limestone expects its students to be concerned with two closely related types of development: that of the productive citizen and that of the person working toward intellectual maturity and self-awareness.
-The undergraduate experience serves as a catalyst for the student's intellectual development, as a means of fostering the growth of each individual's capacity for self-awareness and sustained commitment to learning, and as a means by which each student may reach his or her potential.
+The undergraduate experience serves as a catalyst for the student's intellectual development and as a means by which each student may reach his/her potential.